GSA/piv-guides/pages/locally-trusted-ocsp.md

 > <i class="icon-info"></i>  An error message stating "*Certificate Request Processor: A certificate chain could not be built to a trusted root authority.
 0x800b010a (-2146762486 CERT_E_CHAINING)*" indicates the self signed root (and intermediate CA certificates, if applicable) are not available or not in the correct certificate stores on the server.
 Ensure the required CA certificates are imported to the correct *Computer account* stores.

 To confirm the certificate was properly imported, open mmc.exe, load the Certificates snap-in, and target it to the Computer Account.
-Expand the Personal->Certificates tree and confirm the newly accepted certificate is listed there.
+Expand the Personal/Certificates tree and confirm the newly accepted certificate is listed there.

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-mmc.png)